mustafaerrgun/XDRV/README.md

 2. **RCC Driver**  — system clock configuration using HSI/PLL, AHB/APB prescalers
 3. **USART Driver**  — initialization of USART peripherals, data transmission/reception, and support for multiple baud rates with hardcoded GPIO configurations
 4. **I2C Driver**  — initialization of I2C peripherals, data transmission/reception, 7-bit addressing, standard mode, only master mode and blocking-mode
+5. **SPI Driver**  — initialization of only one SPI peripheral (SPI), data transmission/reception APIs, only master mode and one slave, blocking-mode

 The drivers rely on a custom reduced CMSIS-style header ([stm32f767xx.h](Drivers/Inc/stm32f767xx.h)) which defines all relevant register maps.